Danielle Turner: Club career

 Turner began her football training at the Everton Ladies Centre of Excellence.

 In 2012, Turner secured a loan move with Icelandic side, Stjarnan of the Úrvalsdeild kvenna.
+She made her league debut against Þór/KA on 13 May 2012.
 Turner featured for a successful stint with the Icelandic club who won the Women's Cup and the Supercup during the 2012 season.
 In 2013, Turner would help Stjarnan win the league, the Icelandic League Cup Women A, and finish as runners-up in the Supercup.

 By the 2013 season, Turner would return to Everton L.F.C. and begin to regularly feature for the Blues.
 Her efforts earned her a two-year deal with Everton in December 2014.

 Deployed as a left wing-back, Turner has been a regular for the Blues since signing her deal, scoring a career high seven goals during the 2015 season.

 During the fourth round of 2016–17 FA Cup, Turner filled in for the injured Kirstie Levell as goalkeeper and was able to help the Blues past a shootout against Durham.
 The victory and performance earned Turner Player of the Round honours.

 Turner was named team captain ahead of Everton's return to WSL 1 for 2017–18 season, succeeding the departing Michelle Hinnigan.
 She announced her departure from Everton on 24 June 2022 after 15 years at the club.

+Aston Villa

+On 11 July 2022, Turner was announced at Aston Villa.
+She made her league debut against Manchester City on 18 September 2022.
+Turner scored her first league goal against Manchester City on 9 December 2023, scoring in the 7th minute.
+On 18 June 2024, along with Jordan Nobbs, Turner's contract was extended until June 2025.
+She will leave Aston Villa after the end of her contract.

+Her goal against Manchester City was voted Women's Super League Goal of the Season.

+Melbourne City

+In August 2025, Turner joined Australian club Melbourne City on a two-year contract.